Tyler Boyd Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 - So far this season, 24.1% of the 145 passes thrown by his team have gone Boyd's way.

-- Boyd has seen the ball thrown his way two times in the red zone this season, 20.0% of his team's 10 red zone pass attempts.
+- With two targets in the red zone this season, Boyd has been on the receiving end of 20.0% of his team's 10 red zone pass attempts.

-- The Bengals, who rank 18th in the NFL in points scored, have dropped back to pass 53.5% of the time while running the ball 46.5% of the time.
+- The Bengals, who rank 18th in the NFL in points scored, have attempted a pass 53.5% of the time while running the football 46.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Lions.